biswajit-das-05/Octanet_To-Do-List/README.md

 # Octanet_To-Do-List
-This is task 2 of Octanet internship
+This is task 2 of Octanet internship.
 <br>
-here , in this project or task we will make a To-Do list.
+Here , in this project or task we will make a To-Do list.